How to Recycle Paper?

 Yes, recycled paper is more sustainable than paper made of virgin material only.
-It requires less energy compared to making virgin paper, it conserves wood and it reduces water pollution.
-Recycled paper also helps saving trees, because it lowers the demand for wood.
-This reduces deforestation and it reduces the carbon footprint.
+It requires less energy than making virgin paper.
+It conserves wood, reducing water pollution.
+Recycled paper also helps saving trees because it lowers the demand for wood.
+This reduces deforestation, and it reduces the carbon footprint.

 The whole process of paper recycling uses less total energy in comparison with papermaking from virgin wood fibers.

 No, recycled paper is also used for making high-quality paper that you can use for your printer.
 But recycled paper can also be made into a lower-grade type of paper used for newspapers or mail.